arieftb/tb-note-learning/README.md

 ### Managing Notes

 - **View Details**: Click on a note's title to view its detailed information
-- **Archive**: Click the archive button on a note to move it to the archived section
+- **Archive**: Click the archive button on a note to move it to the archived notes page
 - **Unarchive**: Click the unarchive button on an archived note to restore it to active notes
 - **Delete**: Available on the note detail page, click the delete button to permanently remove a note
+- **Navigate**: Use the navigation component to switch between active notes, archived notes, and adding new notes

 ### Searching Notes
 Use the search bar at the top of the page to filter both active and archived notes based on keywords.